Ad Astra Rocket Company: History

-The VASIMR is a state-of-the-art rocket design that uses plasma for rocket propulsion.
-Chang Díaz developed the concept of the VASIMR in 1979, shortly following his graduate research in fusion and plasma-based rocket propulsion at the Massachusetts Institute of Technology.
-After being selected as an astronaut in 1980, Chang Díaz served on seven different shuttle missions, a space record that he shares with astronaut Jerry L. Ross.
-After retiring in 2005 from NASA, Chang Díaz formed Ad Astra Rocket Company to develop and commercialize the VASIMR technology.
+The VASIMR is an advanced rocket design that uses plasma for rocket propulsion.
+Chang-Díaz developed the concept of the VASIMR in 1979, shortly following his graduate research in fusion and plasma-based rocket propulsion at the Massachusetts Institute of Technology.
+After being selected as an astronaut in 1980, Chang-Díaz served on seven different shuttle missions, a space record that he shares with astronaut Jerry L. Ross.
+After retiring in 2005 from NASA, Chang-Díaz formed Ad Astra Rocket Company to develop and commercialize the VASIMR technology.

 Ad Astra completed a formal Preliminary Design Review (PDR) on the VF-200 engine with NASA in June 2013.
 This is the initial major design milestone on the path to flying a VF-200 on the ISS.

+August 1st, 2024: NASA recently delivered $10 million in funding to Ad Astra Rocket Company of Texas for further development of its Variable Specific Impulse Magnetoplasma Rocket (VASIMR), an electromagnetic thruster capable of propelling a spaceship to Mars in just 39 days.

+NASA's funding was part of the "12 Next Space Technologies for Exploration Partnership."
+Ad Astra's rocket will travel ten times quicker than today's chemical rockets while using one-tenth the amount of fuel.